 Indeed, over a third of banks (34%) say that problems with core banking systems are the greatest challenge they face with regards to developing a digital ecosystem of products and services, per our Digital Banking Experience (DBX) report.

-However, many people are still unclear exactly what core banking means, and why it’s important.
-In this article, we reveal all, including key steps a bank can take to improve their core banking model.
+However, many people are still unclear about what core banking means exactly, and why it’s important.
+In this article, we reveal all, including key steps a bank can take to improve its core banking model.

 Core banking: a definition